appukuttan-shailesh/CONECT-INT_website/content/event/2023-03-28-CONECT-seminar-day-on-SNNs/index.md

 * 14:00
   * Pr.
 Benoît Miramond (LEAT, Université Côte d'Azur)
-  * Title: **Estimation Energy Efficiency of Spiking Neural Networks on neuromorphic hardware**
+  * Title: **Estimating Energy Efficiency of Spiking Neural Networks on neuromorphic hardware**
   * Spiking Neural Networks are a type of neural networks where neurons communicate using only spikes.
 They are often presented as a low-power alternative to classical neural networks, but few works have proven these claims to be true.
 In this work, we present a metric to estimate the energy consumption of SNNs independently of a specific hardware.
 We then apply this metric on SNNs processing three different data types (static, dynamic and event-based) representative of real-world applications.
 As a result, all of our SNNs are 6 to 8 times more efficient than their FNN counterparts.

 * 15:00 break